A Visitor’s Guide to Grand Cayman’s Stingray City

 It’s a sandbar and diving hotspot in the Cayman Islands.

-But, where is Stingray City?
+But, where is Stingray City in Cayman Island?
 Find it with quintessential island flair: first step, land on Grand Cayman.
 Second, charter a boat from Rum Point.
 Third, drift 2 miles out into the Caribbean sea.
 Fourth, dunk yourself into the North Sound.

 Stingray Ray City & Stingray Sandbar